 Overwhelmed?
 Anxious?
 Trying to tame the beast?
 Feel like your life is out of control?
 You are not alone.
-In fact, one study learned that 40 million American adults are affect by an anxiety disorder.
+In fact, one study learned that 40 million American adults are affected by an anxiety disorder.

 Life can be busy.
 Life can get overwhelming.